Prepare to be charmed by the beauty of Cambodia

 Happy birthday to…who?

 In the West, knocking a few years off one’s age for vanity purposes is pretty standard behaviour.
 Things are slightly different in Cambodia.
 Traditionally, they’ve never really celebrated birthdays (though, motivated by presents and parties, the notion is catching on with Cambodia’s younger generation).
 This means that older folk rarely celebrate birthdays, with many genuinely not knowing their birth date or exact age.
 What is clear, is that Cambodia’s demographic is very youthful and ‘bottom heavy’.
-With a population approaching 16 metres, one third of its citizens are under 15, with just 4% over 65 (allegedly, given the above).
+With a population approaching 16 million, one third of its citizens are under 15, with just 4% over 65 (allegedly, given the above).

 The Cambodian flag is the only one in the world to feature a building.
 Fittingly, the stylized depiction is of Angkor Wat.
 Home to the different magnificent capitals of the Khmer Empire from the 9th to the 15th centuries, the former megacity is now protected by Angkor Archaeological Park status.
 Stretching to over 400 km squared, this UNESCO listed region has many programmes underway to protect and preserve it.